 This provision instigated a shift in the responsibility of institutions for providing textbook information to students.
 Historically, textbook information was typically not available at the time students registered for courses (often several months in advance).
 Visiting the college bookstore prior to the start of the term was often the most reliable way to get information about book adoptions.
 Following the passage of HEOA, institutions had just under two years to update their systems to ensure that students had access to textbook information at the time of registration.

 Though HEOA doesn’t explicitly address open content, the Act applies to all OER that meet the definition of “college textbook” or “supplemental material.”
-If the resources doesn’t have an ISBN, disclosure of the title, author, etc. is required unless disclosure is deemed “not practicable.”
+If the resource doesn’t have an ISBN, disclosure of the title, author, etc. is required unless disclosure is deemed “not practicable.”
 In its 2013 report, the GAO reviewed a nationally representative sample of school websites and found that about four out of five institutions provided students with the textbook information specified in the HEOA provisions (U.S. Government Accountability Office 2013).
 Most of these institutions also made the information public, allowing both current and prospective students to access it.
 The GAO concluded that students had benefited from having access to the information about assigned textbooks, both because students were able to compare prices on and off campus and because students were able to consider cost when enrolling in courses.

 As textbook price disclosure became a regular part of an institution’s schedule of classes, marking low-cost, free, or open materials also started to gain traction as part of state-level OER policy.
 Driven by public outcry against the ever-increasing cost of college textbooks, state legislatures have begun turning to OER as a mechanism for supporting college affordability.